TomCranitch/wptool/README.md

 * `^` bitwise xor
 * `~` bitwise not

+## TODOs
-## Unsupported
+### Unsupported language features
-Below is an inconclusive list of broken or unsupported language features.
+Below is an inconclusive list of unsupported language features.
- * While and do-while loops
+ * Do-while loops
+ * Atomics (this would also make CAS simpler to implement)
- * Rely-guarantee and WMM
+ * Pointers
- * Local variables
+ * Arrays

- * Logic for if statements may not be correct (need to check calculation of gamma for merge variables)
+### Weak memory model
+The logic for the weak memory model is currently not implemented

+### Basic blocks
+Implementing the tool using basic blocks, as opposed to the current while language, will make the tool more flexible.
+This would allow, in theory, to easily build C support.

+### Improved feedback
+The tool currently provides no feedback when it fails.
+This should be modified to, at a minimum, provide feedback on things like the loop invariant.